HugoDaniel/hugodaniel.com/content/posts/2026-08-07-wgslender-my-wgsl-toolchain.md

 ### The method of production is itself part of what makes each thing what it is

-wgslender was built with heavy LLM assistance, while the demos are handmade, because after all the medium is still the massage.
+wgslender was built with heavy LLM assistance, while the demos are handmade, because after all the massage is still the medium.

 ## Multics